HydraulicSheep/superStats/Linear Regression Simulation.md

     6722256.498220906

 Interesting...
-This only barely improved our result (cost) but took 10 times longer.
+These extra iterations didn't even improve our result (cost) but took 10 times longer.
 There are a number of factors at play:
 * Simulated Annealing is a complex process with many different parameters that can be tweaked (e.g. the form of our probability function and range scaling factors) and general optimizations.
 * It is a stochastic (rather than deterministic) process so it's entirely possible to have a bad run/bad initial values and get poor results.